NetApp/santricity/roles/nar_santricity_host/README.md

           gateway:          # Port IPv4 gateway
           subnet_mask:      # Port IPv4 subnet_mask
           mtu:              # Port IPv4 mtu
+          speed:        # Host interface card (HIC) speed.
+This value will control all ports on the HIC.
       controller_b:         # Ordered list of controller B channel definition.
         - (...)             # Same as controller A but for controller B